mcarvin8/sf-git-package-retrievals/README.md

 - `PACKAGE_NAME` should be the file-name of the XML, not the full-path.
 Example: `CustomObjects.xml`
 - `ORG_AUTH_URL` should be the Force Authorization UFL for the org.
 Use "Expand variable reference" to use existing URLs stored as variables.

-These schedules should be set up on the org branch you want to retrieve metadata for.
+These schedules should be set up on the git branch you want to retrieve metadata for.

 ## Adding to SFDX Project Template